 Leading plastics manufacturere uses live process data to optimize production, saving time and materials

-“The DataHub is exactly the kind of application we needed,” said the project coordinator.
+“The DataHub application is exactly the kind we needed,” said the project coordinator.
 “Our system is extensive, and we need to visualize a lot of production parameters.
 We looked at other solutions but they were too expensive and more complicated.”

-The first test was to connect the DataHub to an OPC server and put live data into ODBC databases, Excel spreadsheets, and web browsers, as well as to aggregate OPC servers and tunnel data across a network.
-The DataHub proved to be easy to use and reliable, and it performed remarkably well.
+The first test was to connect a DataHub instance to an OPC server and put live data into ODBC databases, Excel spreadsheets, and web browsers, as well as to aggregate OPC servers and tunnel data across a network.
+DataHub technology proved to be easy to use and reliable, and it performed remarkably well.
 The next step was to set up a test system.

-The test system connected all of the OPC servers for the plant’s plastics production machines to a central DataHub.
-Another DataHub at a network node in the engineering department is connected to the central DataHub by a mirroring connection, for tunnelling data across the network.
-This second DataHub is then connected to an Excel spreadsheet to give a live display of the data in real time.
+The test system connected all of the OPC servers for the plant’s plastics production machines to a central DataHub instance.
+Another DataHub instance at a network node in the engineering department is connected to the central instance by a mirroring connection, for tunnelling data across the network.
+This second DataHub instance is then connected to an Excel spreadsheet to give a live display of the data in real time.
 When a piece of equipment machine starts up on the production line, the chart comes to life—cells spontaneously update values and bar charts spring into existence.